-When you start out looking for a mortgage you will soon realise that there are lots of different options available.
+When first-time buyers start out looking for a mortgage you will soon realise that there are lots of different options available.
 Below you will see a list of the most popular types of mortgages available on the market and hopefully, my short videos will give you a better understanding of what each option offers.

 If you have any questions regarding any of the below mortgage options, then please do not hesitate to contact us.

-A fixed rate mortgage means that your mortgage payments are going to stay the same for a set period of time.
+A fixed-rate mortgage means that your mortgage payments are going to stay the same for a set period of time.
 You can set the length of which you want to fix your payments for, typically this being 2, 3 or 5 years or longer.

 No matter what happens to inflation, interest rates or the economy you know that your mortgage payment, usually your biggest outgoing, will not change.